APonce73/CWR/README.md

 # CWR
-A project of wild relatives in Mexico
+A Shiny project of wild relatives in Mexico.

+It is a collaboration with some partners of Conabio